Égoïste

 Égoïste is a men's perfume produced by French fashion house Chanel.
 It was created by perfumer Jacques Polge.
 The perfume was released in 1990.
 The word is French for "egoist" and "egotistic" (both noun and adjective), which means selfish or self-centered (person).

 Commercials for the perfume have been directed by Jean-Paul Goude.

 Product history

 Based on Bois des Îles, Égoïste is the first male perfume with sandalwood oil as its main note.
 Another of its components is ambrette seed.
 The fragrance's name when it was introduced domestically in the 1980s was Bois Noir, French for "Black Wood", a name that was originally used in the working stage.
 Prior to its 1990 international launch, the product was rebranded because Chanel's marketing department did not like the Bois Noir name.
 The company had to purchase the rights to use the Égoïste name from photography magazine publisher Nicole Wisniak.

+Though not a commercial success at the time of its release, Égoïste is now widely considered by perfumers and critics to be one of the greatest fragrances ever created.
+A pioneer in its genre, it subverted conventional gender boundaries by combining a classical structure with mellow woods, florals and spices.